smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

   - Real User Measurements (Questions 7-9)

-As I next step, I plan to dig deeper into each of these aspects and come up with strategies and tooling.
-Thats for the next post though.
+In my next post, I plan to dig deeper into each of these aspects and come up with strategies and tooling.
 But, if you've got this far I would love to hear from you.
-Did I miss anything?
+Did I miss something?
 Do you have better suggestions?
 Please do leave your comments.....